An Open Letter to Elon Musk

 Dear Elon:

 I’ve admired you for a long time—not just for your mind, but for your boldness.
-You made the impossible possible.
-You dreamed bigger than anyone else, and for a while, you reminded the world that humanity could still reach for the stars.
+You’ve made the impossible possible.
+You’ve dreamed bigger than anyone else, and for a while, you reminded the world that humanity could still reach for the stars.

-There’s food rotting in warehouses that could have fed millions of babies.
-People will die because of that.
+• There’s food rotting in warehouses that could have fed millions of children.

-There are border technologies and system shutdowns you’ve influenced that will eventually be tied to real suffering—and death.
+• There’s border tech and system shutdowns you’ve influenced that will eventually be tied to real suffering—and even death.

 JonSpeakTruth